aspose-words/Aspose.Words-Documentation/net/release-notes/aspose-words-for-net/release-notes-2010/aspose-words-for-net-9-0-0-release-notes/_index.md

 EPUB is a popular format for eBooks and mobile reading devices and applications.
-To preserve the original look of the document on any reading device EPUB allows font embedding.
+To preserve the original look of the document on any reading device EPUB enables font embedding.

 Aspose.Words now provides options for subsetting and embedding TrueType fonts used by a document when you convert a document to EPUB.
 Since EPUB is based on HTML, the same font embedding is available in Aspose.Words when saving to HTML or MHTML.
 For more information see .